 Three-fund Portfolio outside of the U.S.

-Now, the three-fund portfolio was first devised for the United States.
-If you are not, like me, in the US, you will probably have to adapt a bit your system.
-The U.S. are a special case because their stock market makes a large part of the entire world stock market.
-That means that your domestic stocks investment will be very diversified.
+If I were living in the United States, I would use a Three-Fund Portfolio.
+But if you are not, like me, in the United States, you will have to adapt a bit to your system.
+The U.S. is a particular case because its stock market makes up a large part of the entire world stock market.
+The U.S. stock represents half of the world stock market.
+It means that your investment in domestic stocks will be very diversified.

 I would say that the allocation to domestic and international will strongly depend on how well your domestic stock market is doing.
 And also how big it is.

 I allocate 20% of my portfolio to Swiss stocks using one well-diversified index fund.
 At least 10% of domestic stocks make sense for most stock markets.
 You must realize that this will probably be the only fund in your local currency.
 The other funds will be in foreign currencies.
 As such, this will cause more volatility.

 For real results, I have simulated the results of a portfolio with a varying allocation to Swiss Stocks.
 In practice, between 20% and 40% allocated to Swiss stocks work well.
 This simulation also shows that the currency risk is larger than most people realize.
 Therefore, you want to hold some part of your portfolio in your local currency.